OpenSourcingLaw/ai.law/02-AI_Inputs.md

 ### About an individual
 When working with data about an individual, an understanding of information privacy laws forms part of the responsibility of the work.
 In Australia, information privacy laws that regulate the private sector and Federal Government agencies are found in the _Privacy Act 1988_ (Cth) (the _Privacy Act_).
 The definition of "about" an individual is a threshold quesiton considered by the Courts in the application of the _Privacy Act_.

 In _Privacy Commissioner v Telstra Corporation Limited [2017] FCAFC 4_ the full Federal Court affirmed that just because a person's identity is reasonably ascertainable from a piece of information it does not mean it is personal information under the _Privacy Act_.
-The defintion requires it must also be about a individual.
-In that case, journalist Ben Grubb a journalist, asked Telstra for all the metadata that it held about him (around the same time the mandatory metadata retention laws were being debated).
+The defintion requires it must also be "about" a individual.
+In that case, journalist Ben Grubb asked Telstra for all the metadata that it held about him (around the same time the mandatory metadata retention laws were being debated).
 Telstra initially gave Mr Grubb some information, but refused to give him access to its mobile network data, which included metadata such as IP addresses and geolocation data.
 Mr Grubb then complained to the Privacy Commissioner.
 The Privacy Commissioner determined the mobile network data information in question was "personal information" as Mr Grubb’s identity could be reasonably ascertained from the information by using other information held by Telstra.
-Telstra appealed to the Administrative Appeals Tribunal (AAT) which formed the view tha that mobile network data was about connections between mobile devices and not "about" Mr Grubb.
+Telstra appealed to the Administrative Appeals Tribunal which formed the view that mobile network data was about connections between mobile devices and not "about" Mr Grubb.
 This was upheld by the Full Federal Court that did not find it necessay to consider if mobile network data was personal information because the threshold question has not been met.

 At the same time, the mandatory data retention provisions in the _Telecommunications (Interception and Access) Act 1979_ (Cth) section 187LA  deems information that must be retained by telecommunications companies as being personal information “about an individual” if the information relates to the individual or a communication to which the individual is a party.